What will YOU choose to focus on?

 Gabby Bernstein is a wonderful contemporary thinker of our contemporary times.
 Here’s her take on the Five Sutras for the Aquarian Age.
 Shanti Shanti Kaur Khalsa, PhD is another brilliant teacher who brings the ancient teachings into modern medicine as director of the Guru Ram Das Center for Medicine & Humanology; here is her interpretation of the Five Sutras.

-May you take time in the coming year to recognize that 2017 offers the opportunity to learn anew – about yourself, your needs – and opportunities to become your BEST Self – daily, moment-by-moment.
+May you take time in the coming year to recognize that the new year offers the opportunity to learn anew – about yourself, your needs – and opportunities to become your BEST Self – daily, moment-by-moment.